vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 * Any other blood tests to do?

+* Should I get the not-very-reliable FoodMarble Aire 2 for $249 to get a general sense of things.

+* Should I, when should I, and how should I get the TrioSmart breath test to see if I actually have IMO?

 ## General evolution

 * Symptoms of reflux have gone down over time (burping, susceptibility